kdagkoglou/JStraining/documents/assure/09-sessions.md

 Assure uses a lightweight, custom, passwordless login system.
 This has been a considerable success: users often access infrequently and forget their password.
 Password-related support calls have been reduced from many hours per month to almost nil. *(Definitely consider passwordless logins for other systems!)*

 Some pages, such as individual tests and help, can be accessed without logging on.
-Information and interaction is reduced, but it permits non-clients or those who rarely log in to access and share data with minimal effort.
+Information and interaction is reduced, but it permits non-clients or those who rarely log in to access and share Assure data with minimal effort.
+This has helped clients become aware of Empello's service and is possibly overlooked as a sales benefit.

 To log in:

 1. The user is directed to the login page (`/`).
 1. They submit their email address.
-1. Assuming the user is registered, Assure creates a new session in the database, sets a 30-minute cookie, and emails a verification link to the user.
+1. Assuming the user is registered, Assure creates a new session in the database, sets a 30-minute cookie in the browser, and emails a verification link to the user.
 1. When that link is clicked, the data is verified and the cookie is set to a real session ID with a 2-week expiry.

 The user is now logged and subsequent requests for the root `/` URL will show the dashboard.
 The value of the session cookie is parsed on every request to fetch session and user information from the database.
+The cookie expiry and session `datelast` datetime is also updated accordingly.

 The user can log on via multiple devices at the same time.
 Each device will have a separate session.